glebpnkv/StaB-ddG/README.md

 By default, the output will be saved in the same directory as the mutant csv file, with similar intermediate outputs saved in `--pdb_dir` as in the one mutant case.

 ## Training and evaluation
 The two fine-tuning sections map onto the two fine-tuning steps described in the paper.
-First, we fine-tune on the Megascale folding stability dataset, then fine-tune on SKEMPI.
+First, we fine-tune on the Megascale protein folding stability dataset, then fine-tune on SKEMPI.
 The fine-tuning runs can be optionally tracked on Wandb with the flag `--wandb`.
-### Fine-tuning on Megascale
+### Fine-tuning on Megascale stability
 The Megascale stability dataset can be downloaded from https://zenodo.org/records/7992926.
 Specifically, the files needed are `Tsuboyama2023_Dataset2_Dataset3_20230416.csv` and `AlphaFold_model_PDBs.zip`.
 ```
-python megascale_finetune.py --run_name RUN_NAME \
+python stability_finetune.py --run_name RUN_NAME \
-    --megascale DIR/Tsuboyama2023_Dataset2_Dataset3_20230416.csv \
+    --stability_data DIR/Tsuboyama2023_Dataset2_Dataset3_20230416.csv \
     --pdb_dir DIR/AlphaFold_model_PDBs \
-    --use_antithetic_variates \
     --num_epochs 70 --checkpoint model_ckpts/proteinmpnn.pt
 ```
+The above scr

-The model checkpoints will be saved in `cache/megascale_finetuned` by default.
+The model checkpoints will be saved in `cache/stability_finetuned` by default.

 ### Fine-tuning on SKEMPI
 A filtered version of the SKEMPI csv is provided in `data/SKEMPI/filtered_skempi.csv`.
 The PDB files can be downloaded from https://life.bsc.es/pid/skempi2/database/index.
 After the download, the files should be split into individual chains using `stabddg/utils.py`.